cdktf/cdktf-provider-okta/docs/appOauth.go.md

 - *Type:* *string

-OAuth client secret key, this can be set when token_endpoint_auth_method is client_secret_basic.
+The user provided OAuth client secret key value, this can be set when token_endpoint_auth_method is client_secret_basic.

+This does nothing when `omit_secret is set to true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.6.3/docs/resources/app_oauth#client_basic_secret AppOauth#client_basic_secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.7.0/docs/resources/app_oauth#client_basic_secret AppOauth#client_basic_secret}

 ---